What Are Terpenes, Anyway?

 It’s true: one of the most important components of any plant’s chemical makeup is the presence of terpenes, a main compound that determines what you can smell from any given plant — and understanding the difference between each one (including their potential effects) will truly deepen your appreciation for them.

 The ABCs of Terpenes

-Terpenes are secreted from the same glands in the cannabis plant that make THC, CBD, and other cannabinoids; but it’s not a cannabinoid itself.
-In fact, terpenes are found in other plants too, emitting flavors like mint, pine, citrus, and berry.
+Terpenes are secreted from the same glands in the cannabis plant that make CBD and other cannabinoids; but it’s not a cannabinoid itself.
+In fact, terpenes are found in other plants too, emitting flavors like mint, pine, citrus and berry.

 The wide variety of different flavors you can find in the cannabis plant alone might impress you, but it’s perhaps the terpenes’ ability to interact with the plant’s cannabinoids that is the most truly remarkable.
-As more research is conducted, it’s starting to look possible that each terpene promotes certain types of bodily effects; that is, some are said to encourage focus and acuity while others may lull you to a gentle sleep (although this has not yet been definitively shown by research yet).
-For example, the terpene limonene appears to promote a happy feeling, while linalool seems to promote muscle relaxation.
+As more research is conducted, it’s starting to look possible that each terpene promotes certain types of effects, similar to cannabinoids.

 Of course, a terpene’s profile can change depending on the other compounds that are in the plant; this is an interesting circumstance known as the “entourage effect.”
-Currently, more research is required to see how each terpene interacts with one another.
+Currently, more research is required to see how terpenes interact with one another.